 The different AT pathways

 You can apply to become a provisional accounting technician while you study towards an approved course.
+There are NZQA approved training providers throughout New Zealand where you can enrol to study in the classroom or online.

 This involves two key elements: